Bayer-Group/COLID-Setup/README.md

 6. Wait for docker-compose to start up
 7. Open the COLID editor (see URL below).
 Go to the profile menu in the upper right corner and click on "Administration".
 Open the Metadata Graph Configuration sub-menu page and click the "Start reindex" button in the upper right corner.

+8. If you just want to use the Knowledge Graph Explorer Application, then only fuseki, KGE-Frontend and KGE-Web-service docker images needs to be installed.

 ### Known problems

 - While building the frontend the following error could occur.
 In the Dockerfiles of the frontend applications node is used with an increased heap size while building the applications `node --max_old_space_size=8000`.
 Try to increase this, if the error occurs.